 Tel: +52 984 1491234

-The Andaz Mayakoba was one of the most anticipated hotel openings of 2016 so when I saw there was availability over the New Year’s Holiday, I jumped at the chance to book a room and check it out!
-This is the review of my six night stay with my family.
+The Andaz Mayakoba was one of the Hyatt's most anticipated new hotel openings so when I saw there was award availability, I jumped at the chance to book a room and check it out!
+This is my review of my six night stay at the Andaz Mayakoba with my family.

-It is part of the large eco-friendly resort development, Mayakoba, which is comprised of 4 luxury hotels, a Greg Norman designed golf course and 6 miles of a freshwater lagoons that connect all four resorts and lead to a beautiful white sand beach where each property has their own private pool, restaurants and beach.
+It is part of the large eco-friendly resort development, Mayakoba, which is comprised of 4 luxury hotels, a Greg Norman-designed golf course, and 6 miles of freshwater lagoons that connect all four resorts and lead to a beautiful white sand beach where each property has their own private pool, restaurants, and beach.

 The Rooms at Andaz Mayakoba:

-There are 214 guest rooms, including 41 suites, that overlook either the lagoon, golf course, mangroves or Caribbean Sea.
+There are 214 guest rooms, including 41 suites, that overlook either the lagoon, golf course, mangroves, or the Caribbean Sea.
 These rooms are spread across 590 acres in 28 buildings.
 Each building has up to 9 guest rooms and each suite comes with a private plunge pool.

 We stayed in a standard double bed, lagoon view room.

 The best way for me to describe the decor would be “luxury, eco-minimalism“.
 The fixtures and finishes were very high-end, yet minimal and the design had a strong Mayan influence.

 Every room has a private balcony with a table and chairs – and a plunge pool for those lucky enough to have a suite!